Appealing the Decision in a Civil Case

 If you are unhappy with the result of your case, you may wish to appeal your case to a higher court.
 It will mean going through the entire process all over again.

 If your case was commenced in the District Court, it can be appealed to the Circuit Court.
 A case commenced in the Circuit Court may be appealed to the High Court.
-A High Court case may be appealed to the Supreme Court.
+A High Court case may be appealed to the Court of Appeal.

 If you are happy with decision made by the original judge in relation to who was at fault but unhappy with the amount of damages he/she has awarded, you may appeal the amount of damages awarded only.
 Then the appeal court may either increase or decrease the amount of damages awarded by the original judge.